awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Default profile (recommended)
 -----------------------------

-Use :code:`Initialize-AWSDefaults` to specify a default profile for every PowerShell session.
+Use :code:`Initialize-AWSDefaultConfiguration` to specify a default profile for every PowerShell session.

     .. code-block:: none

-        PS C:\> Initialize-AWSDefaults -ProfileName MyProfileName -Region us-west-2
+        PS C:\> Initialize-AWSDefaultConfiguration -ProfileName MyProfileName -Region us-west-2

     .. note:: The default credentials are included in the AWS SDK store under the :code:`default` profile name.
        The command overwrites any existing profile with that name.